-Actually I recently did some medial work with catheters in in the UK who are waiting, waiting and waiting to have their surgery done, and the misery That these chaps are subjected to by long-term catheterisation, with frequent infections and bleeding and so on is rather miserable.
+Τ in it, because you make a mistake by not doing that.
+2 Ideally, especially in acute retention, a digital 3 rectal examination will give you two pieces of 4 information - what is the volume of the prostate, very 5 roughly, and is it a hard malignant-feeling prostate as 15:12 6 opposed to a large benign-feeling prostate which will, 7 you know, clearly alter the management.
+Although both 8 patients, once they have a catheter in, will require 9 something to get the catheter out.
+10 15:12 11 Actually I recently did some medial work with catheters 12 in in the UK who are waiting, waiting and waiting to 13 have their surgery done, and the misery That these 14 chaps are subjected to by long-term catheterisation, 15 with frequent infections and bleeding and so on is 15:12 16 rather miserable.
 You know those issues yourself.

-- 132 Q. Certainly.
-On the same subject, there was another case in the nine SAIs where, in fact, Mr. O'Brien had done a digital rectal examination, had clinically suspected prostate cancer but went ahead with the TURP as opposed 15:13 to perhaps other diagnostic manoeuvres.
-I read your response to that but do you still feel that was a reasonable course of action? - A. Well, generally speaking, if prostate cancer is bad enough to produce acute retention, you'd expect to get some histological tissue to confirm it was prostate cancer.
-It relates a bit to the discomfort of having a catheter in for a long period of time.
-With long waiting lists for prostate biopsies and then waiting the results of the biopsies, then seeing the patient again, then getting them in for their TURP, he may have felt that the kindest thing to do was do a TURP and get the histology that way.

-I think Hugh Gilbert suggested he could have done some transrectal biopsies at the time of the TURP.
-Of course, that does carry infective risk.
-You can cause - you can get septicaemia as a result of the transrectal biopsy.
-I think he was unlucky that the histology came back misleadingly showing benign disease when in fact posteriorly there was aggressive prostate cancer.

-14 133 Q. Just lastly, one or two examples of Mr. O'Brien using 15 low dose Bicalutamide the pre-op scenario with an 16 anxious patient.
+17 132 Q. Certainly.
+On the same subject, there was another case 18 in the nine SAIs where, in fact, Mr. O'Brien had done 19 a digital rectal examination, had clinically suspected 20 prostate cancer but went ahead with the TURP as opposed 15:13 21 to perhaps other diagnostic manoeuvres.
+I read your 22 response to that but do you still feel that was 23 a reasonable course of action?
+24 Α. Well, generally speaking, if prostate cancer is bad 25 enough to produce acute retention, you'd expect to get 15:13 26 some histological tissue to confirm it was prostate 27 cancer.
+It relates a bit to the discomfort of having 28 a catheter in for a long period of time.
+With long 29 waiting lists for prostate biopsies and then waiting the results of the bropsies, then seeing the patrent 2 again, then getting them in for their TURP, he may have 3 felt that the kindest thing to do was do a TURP and get 4 the histology that way.
+5 15:14 6 I think Hugh Gilbert suggested he could have done some 7 transrectal biopsies at the time of the TURP.
+Of 8 course, that does carry infective risk.
+You can cause 9 you can get septicaemia as a result of the 10 transrectal biopsy.
+I think he was unlucky that the 15:14 11 histology came back misleadingly showing benign disease 12 when in fact posteriorly there was aggressive prostate 13 cancer.
+14 133 Q. Just lastly, one or two examples of Mr. O'Brien using 15 low dose Bicalutamide the pre-op scenario with an 15:14 16 anxious patient.
 Is that something you have used 17 yourself?
 I know there is some literature, certainly 18 over COVID when there were enforced delays.
 Generally 19 speaking, do you use that technique yourself?

-A. I haven't done but I can see the rationale for that.

-There's no question that Mr. O'Brien is a kind, caring, clinician who forms very good relationships with his patients.
-Most of his problems seem to come from his administration rather than the way he handles patients.
-I think a kindly clinician giving somebody bad news that they've got prostate cancer so we're going to need to verify this, but in the meantime I'm going to give you a tablet with not many side-effects that will put the situation on hold with an anxious patient, anxious
+20 Α. I haven't done but I can see the rationale for that.
+15:15 21 There's no question that Mr. O'Brien is a kind, caring, 22 clinician who forms very good relationships with his 23 patients.
+Most of his problems seem to come from his 24 administration rather than the way he handles patients.
+25 I think a kindly clinician giving somebody bad news 15:15 26 that they've got prostate cancer so we're going to need 27 to verify this, but in the meantime I'm going to give 28 you a tablet with not many side-effects that will put 29 the situation on hold with an anxious patient, anxious